Kloudless/file-picker/README.md

     npm install
     npm run install-deps

 ### Development

-Use the following command to set your Kloudless App ID and run local development server:
+Use the following command to set a Kloudless App ID and run the local development server:

 ```bash
 KLOUDLESS_APP_ID=<your_app_id> npm run dev
 ```

-This App ID will be used to launch File Explorer on the test page.
+The File Explorer that launches on the test page uses the App ID to connect accounts.
+It must therefore be the ID of a valid Kloudless Application on the Kloudless API server the File Explorer accesses.

 By default, the development server points to `https://api.kloudless.com`.
-However, you can point it to an alternate Kloudless API server using the `BASE_URL` environment variable as shown below.
+However, you can point it to an alternate Kloudless API server using the `BASE_URL` environment variable [build option](#build-options) as shown below.

 ```bash
 # Export this environment variable before the `npm run dev` command above.
 export BASE_URL=<your_kloudless_api_server_url>
 ```

-The development server supports auto rebuilding source files whenever changes are saved.
-However, hot reloading scripts is not supported yet, you will need to reload the page to see your changes.
+The development server supports automatically rebuilding the source files whenever changes are saved.
+However, hot reloading scripts is not supported yet; you will need to reload the page to view your changes.

 ### Build